MichalG96/pokedex-rest-api/README.md

 # Pokedex

-## Introduction
-This is a recruitment task for internship at Jit Team.
 ## About
-The task was to create a REST API for managing pokemons.
+This app provides a REST API for managing pokemons.

-Required functionalities were:
+The functionalities include:
-- using Django/Flask (I'm using Django with Django Rest Framework)
 - storing Pokemon data in database
 - getting all Pokemons, or getting one by id
 - adding, deleting and Updating Pokemons